Frequently Asked Questions

 At the end of each trip, a new log entry is automatically created, marking start and destination moorages.
 The time you spent at moorages will also be logged under Stays (e.g. Stayed 3 days in Eagle Harbor at anchor).
 You may need to manually categorize your stay as at anchor, mooring buoy or dock.
 If you choose to do so, that is the only manual thing to do, it is completely optional.
 And if you classify a stay, Saillogger will remember it the next time you visit the same moorage.

-Saillogger aggregates information about your trips and provides you statistics including the number of trips, moorages you have been to, countries you have visited, longest passages, time you spent at anchor, mooring buoys etc. The easiest may be to look at the statistics of one of our founders as an example.
+Saillogger aggregates information about your trips and provides you statistics including the number of trips, moorages you have been to, countries you have visited, longest passages, time you spent at anchor, mooring buoys etc. The easiest may be to log in using a demo account and see the features yourself.

 Saillogger also creates an automatic timelapse for all of your trips, animating the movements of your boat on a map.
-See a timelapse example here for a multi-week sail along the California coast between San Francisco and Ensenada.
+See a timelapse example for a multi-week, 3000 mile cruise along the Inside Passage to Alaska.

 A monitoring function allows you to see your boat's status while you are away from the boat and have a peace of mind.
 You can also configure e-mail and push notifications to your phone.